Instagram Tips & Strategies

 Instagram Insights shows you when your followers are online, but that doesn't always perfectly align with when they're ready to engage with your content.
 The next step is to examine your past successes.

 Go through your last 10-15 posts and open up the “View Insights” for each one.
-Pay special attention to the ones with the most engagement - specifically comments, saves, and shares, as these are strong signals of quality content.
+Pay special attention to those with the most engagement - specifically comments, saves, and shares.

 Ask yourself these questions for each high-performing post: